marn-in-prod/inspect-market-collusion-framework/README.md

 THIS IS AN AI GENERATED README, generally this is to outline how this should be implemented.
-The main solver content should likely be split up into multiple files that smenatically make sense to be split up
+The main solver content should likely be split up into multiple files that smenatically make sense to be split up.

+This is an AI generated guide but i think generally it should be used as a starter for building out the eval

 # LLM Prediction Market Collusion Framework